PoisonousJohn/TanksNetworkingInAzure/README.md

 ## Building a dedicated game server

+### Short note for Mac OS and Linux users

+In this tutorial I use `PowerShell` as I worked under windows at the time.
+But you may follow it on Mac or Linux without any problems.
+Just use your favorite shell instead of PowerShell.

 ### Building unity server

 To host a dedicated game server, first we need to build it.
 Since the server doesn't require any graphical interface, we should ship ip in a "headless" mode.
 It's supported only in Linux builds.
 This means that you need to install a Linux Build Support for Unity (you can open Unity Download Assistant and select checkbox for Linux Build Support only).